 Another way of increasing the capacitance is to put some non-conducting material between the plates.
 This is called a dielectric.
 When the capacitor charges up the protons and electrons in the dielectric separate out a little which allows more charge to be stored on the plates than usual.
 Dielectrics are made of various materials.
-Ceramic Electrics are common and are used in the capacitors.
+Ceramic dielectrics are common and are used in the capacitors.

 Capacitance is measured in Farads after the scientist Michael Faraday.
 A Farad is quite a big unit.
 The capacitors in a Flashing Lights have capacitances of about 50 millionths of a Farad (and they're quite powerful capacitors).
-The symbol for a millionth is the Greek letter " μ " which you will often see represented as a 'u' (the closest to the Greek letter on an ordinary typewriter) [6].
+The symbol for a millionth is the Greek letter " μ " which you will often see represented as a 'u' (the closest to the Greek letter on an ordinary typewriter) [1].

-Caracteristics come in two flavors, electrolytic and non-electrolytic.
-Electrolytic electrolytics use a special liquid or paste which is formed into a very thin dielectric in the Non-electrolytic capacitors have ordinary dielectrics.
+Capacitors come in two types, electrolytic and non-electrolytic.
+Electrolytic capacitors use a special liquid or paste which is formed into a very thin dielectric in the factory.
+Non-electrolytic capacitors have ordinary dielectrics.

-Exerclytic capacitors can store more charge than non-electrolytic capacitors but are a couple of problems.
-They must be connected the right way around in a for they won't work (anyone who has soldered a capacitor in a Flashing Lights will know this).
-They also slowly leak their charge, and they have quite large cards will know this).
-They also slowly leak their charge, and they have quite large cards a capacitor might actually be as high as 80uF or as low as 10uF.
-In the cards Lights kit the capacitors control how fast the lights flash.
-You might have cards that the rate can vary quite a lot from board to board and this is the reason.
+Electrolytic capacitors can store more charge than non-electrolytic capacitors but there are a couple of problems.
+They must be connected the right way around in a circuit or they will not work (anyone who has soldered a capacitor in a Flashing Lights backwards will know this).
+They also slowly leak their charge, and they have quite large tolerances.
+For Example, a 47uF capacitor might actually be as high as 80uF or as low as 10uF.
+In the Flashing Lights kit the capacitors control how fast the lights flash.
+You might have noticed that the rate can vary quite a lot from board to board and this is the reason.

-when a capacitor is connected to a battery it begins to charge.
-The current flows at first.
-Charge builds up on the two plates, negative charge on one plate and the amount of positive charge on the other.
-The positive charge results from electrons one of the plates and leaving positively-charged protons behind.
-But as the interfills with charge it starts to oppose the current flowing in the circuit.
-It is as if bettery were working against the first.
-The current decreases and the capacitor more slowly.
-The plates become full of charge and it takes practically forever to the last drop in.
+When a capacitor is connected to a battery it begins to charge.
+The current flows rapidly at first.
+Charge builds up on the two plates, negative charge on one plate and the same amount of positive charge on the other.
+The positive charge results from electrons leaving one of the plates and leaving positively-charged protons behind.
+But as the capacitor fills with charge it starts to oppose the current flowing in the circuit.
+It is as if another battery were working against the first.
+The current decreases and the capacitor charges more slowly.
+The plates become full of charge and it takes practically forever to squeeze the last drop in.

 If a capacitor is shorted then it discharges.
-Charge flows out of the capacitor rapidly first, then progressively more slowly.
+Charge flows out of the capacitor rapidly at first, then progressively more slowly.
 The last little drop just trickles out.
-The speed which the capacitor empties depends on the resistance that connects across it.
-If a simple wire shorts out a capacitor then it empties in a flash, often with a spark if it's a becapacitor.

-We've seen that when a capacitor is fully charged the current stops.
+The speed at which the capacitor empties depends on the resistance that connects across it.
+If a simple wire shorts out a capacitor then it empties in a flash, often with a spark if it is a big capacitor.
+We have seen that when a capacitor is fully charged the current stops.
 In other words a continuous current cannot flow for ever through a capacitor.
 A continuous current is called a direct current or D.C.

 An alternating current (A.C.) however can flow through a capacitor.
 An alternating current is one which is continually changing its direction.
-Mains are A.C. and change its crection 50 times a second.
+Mains are A.C. and change its direction 50 times a second.
 An alternating current continually charges and discharges a capacitor and hence is able to keep flowing.
 Here are some basic formulas for wiring capacitors in series or parallel.
-These are seful when you cannot find a component with the exact value that you are looking for.
+These are useful when you cannot find a component with the exact value that you are looking for.